Fourier methods

 plot(real(f))

-Now let's convert the data into the frequency domain using fft() and plot the spectrum of the signal using the complex number module.
+Now we transform the data into the frequency domain using fft(), and construct the signal spectrum using the modulus of a complex number.

 FFT = fft(f);